George Washington University School of Engineering and Applied Science: Graduate programs

 Offered through the Department of Computer Science, the M.S. in Cybersecurity in Computer Science is designed to respond to the large and fast-growing need for technical cybersecurity experts both nationally and internationally.
 As the first such degree offered in the D.C. area, students acquire up-to-date knowledge and skills in cybersecurity, an increasingly important field to national security, the economy, and private citizens.
 Students take a combination of core courses focused on design and analysis of algorithms; computer architectures; and advanced software paradigms.
 These are to be combined with courses focused on security (ex. applied cryptography, computer network defense, etc.) and elective courses.

 Additionally, the program is federally designated as a National Center of Academic Excellence for Information Assurance Excellence by the Department of Homeland Security and National Security Agency.
-This recognition uniquely qualifies students for internships, scholarships, and job opportunities with the U.S. government in the cybersecurity field.
+This qualifies students for internships, scholarships, and job opportunities with the U.S. government in the cybersecurity field.